streamdata-gallery-organizations/opendns/_listings/opendns/domains-get-openapi.md

   /ips/{ip}/latest_domains:
     get:
       summary: Latest Malicious Domains
-      description: "The latest_domains endpoint shows whether the IP address you\u2019ve entered as input has any known malicious domains associated with it."
+      description: The latest_domains endpoint shows whether the IP address you???ve entered as input has any known malicious domains associated with it.
       operationId: latestMaliciousDomains
       x-api-path-slug: ipsiplatest-domains-get
       parameters: